-Proprietary algorithms developed by sole fashion retailers could have a lasting impact on their businesses and are providing them with a competitive advantage.
-But, their development isn’t contributing to the evolution of AI across the whole industry.
+Proprietary algorithms developed solely by fashion retailers could have a lasting impact on their businesses, and are providing them with a competitive advantage.
+But their development isn’t contributing to the evolution of AI across the whole industry.

-SaaS companies, such as Exponea, whose consultants are on the lookout for repeating patterns across various online retailers are supplying AI development teams with insights, which are pushing the precision of algorithms, which could be applied across the industry.
+SaaS companies, such as Exponea, have consultants on the lookout for repeating patterns across various online retailers.
+These SaaS companies supply AI development teams with insights that push the precision of the algorithms, which could be applied across the industry.

-AI development teams are coming up with new solutions to test out across multiple online retailers, proving their feasibility behind a pure hypothesis or a single use.
+AI development teams are coming up with new solutions to test across multiple online retailers, proving their feasibility beyond a pure hypothesis or a single use.